dariocc/fenixlib/README.md

   2. Joining the development.
   3. Donating.
   4. Letting me know how useful is this to you.
+  5. Hire me!

-Well, that was 4 actually!
+Well, that was 5 actually!
+Let's have a look on each of them:

 ### Reporting issues or feature requests
 Use the [issues](https://github.com/dacucar/fenixlib/issues) section.
 Any feature request shall also be written there.